mwaskom/PyROI/doc/source/extracting_data.rst

 file that is not in the working directory.

-Either method imports your config file into the ``setup`` module of the config interface module, which is imported as ``roi.cfg`` automatically when you import pyroi.
+Either method imports your config file into the ``setup`` module of the config interface module, which is loaded as ``roi.cfg`` automatically when you start pyroi.
 You can always check whether a config file has been imported with the ``is_setup`` attribute of the config interface module::